 Do you have any advice for a veteran considering a career in financial planning?

 Outside of the risk of running your own business, there are so many similarities between life in the military and life as a financial planner.
-Many of the attractions are the same - like the prospects for advancement, the ability to take on responsibility, the fulfilment of helping people and the great relationships you build.
+Many of the attractions are the same – like the prospects for advancement, the ability to take on responsibility, the fulfillment of helping people and the great relationships you build.
 These make it a really good fit.
 I can’t promise too much travel though!

 Ryan Puckett is a financial planner in Skylight’s Columbus office where he provides individual and business planning.
 He is also a member of the LGBT Resource Team.

 Look out for the next feature in our Veteran series – coming soon!